THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Did they assign people to go into people’s homes and dig around?

-If so, there has to be other fascinating studies of other random things they found.
+If so, there must be other fascinating studies of other random things they found.

 You read that right.